smilephoenix103/updated-ruby-on-rails-2022/README.md

-# Jerome's sample_app - Ruby on Rails Tutorial sample application
+# Jerome's sample_app - Ruby on Rails Tutorial sample application :wave:

 This application is an exercise in the context of the [*Ruby on Rails Tutorial*](https://www.railstutorial.org/) by [Michael Hartl](https://www.michaelhartl.com/) that I am currently following (April 2022) to practice coding.